VakhoKontridze/VCore/Documentations/CLEAN Interactors and Gateways.md

 #### Definition

-Proposed architecture aims to separate the domain layer (`Gateway`) from the scenes, which the `Interactor` is part of. `Gateway` is a `protocol` defines a single method by which a fetch request is performed.
+Proposed architecture aims to separate the domain layer (`Gateway`) from the scenes, which the `Interactor` is part of. `Gateway` is a `protocol` that defines a single method by which a fetch request is performed.

 #### XCode Templates